cloudify-cosmo/cloudify-stage/test/README.md

 ## Bundle size checks

-After building application (`npm run build`) you can its size by running `npm run size` command.
+After building application (`npm run build`), you can check its size by running `npm run size` command.

+If size limits are exceeded, then it should be checked where that increase comes from.
 To get more detailed information about JS bundles sizes, you can use `npm run build:analyse:<area>` scripts, see [package.json](../package.json) file for the list of available scripts.

+If it turns out that size limits are exceeded expectedly (e.g. new code was added), then [.size-limit](../.size-limit) should be updated accordingly.